 Protecting Animals Used in Circuses (Massachusetts)

-Elephants, big cats, primates, giraffes, and bears are subjected to neglect, abusive training, prolonged confinement, and their use in circuses puts the public at risk.
 An Act Relative to the Use of Elephants, Big Cats, Primates, Giraffes, and Bears in Traveling Exhibits (H.3376/S.2251) would prohibit the use of certain wild animals in circuses and traveling shows in the Commonwealth.